bootstrapworld/curriculum/lessons/Data-Science/CODAP/dot-plots-bar-charts/langs/en-us/slides.md

 {layout="Launch"}
 # Displaying Categorical Variables

-Initially, the data points are randomly distributed on the graph.
+Until we assign variables for the axes, the data points are randomly distributed on the graph.

 Hovering over an orange dot reveals the `name` of that particular animal.
 Selecting a particular dot causes the table row for that animal to be highlighted in blue.
 Holding the shift button allows you to select multiple dots in the graphical display, or multiple rows in the table.

 ---